aria-ml/dataeval/docs/source/concepts/Binning.md

 the entropy branch divides by the entropy.
 A duplicated factor reads 1.0 on either branch, at any cut, however unevenly its bins are filled.

-What this does *not* do is give back the resolution the cut destroyed — see below.
+What this does *not* do is add resolution the cut did not keep — see below.

 ### What a coarse cut costs a correlation